autocrypt/autocrypt/doc/faq.rst

 The PEP effort predates Autocrypt by a few years and involves a foundation and two companies which provide FOSS and paid offerings.
 PEP offers the GPL-licensed PEP-Engine and adapters which can be integrated into MUAs if licensing permits.
+After Autocrypt was announced as a new e-mail encryption specification, PEP also started specification efforts.
-Some specification efforts have started but as far as we know there are no independent implementations of the PEP protocols.
-The PEP organizations maintain own `software products that integrate the pEp engine <https://pep.software/>`_.
+As far as we know there are no independent implementations of the PEP protocols.
+The PEP organizations maintain their own
+`software products that integrate the pEp engine <https://pep.software/>`_.

 Autocrypt was created in December 2016 by several independent mail app implementors